david-ramos-23/books-manager/README.md

 ## 🧑‍💻 Run Application locally

-You will need to install the dependencies required.
-I use [pnpm](https://github.com/pnpm/pnpm) as a package manager but feel free to use npm or yarn or whatever you like the most.
+You will need to install the dependencies required for both apps (server & client) I use [pnpm](https://github.com/pnpm/pnpm) as a package manager but feel free to use npm or yarn or whatever you like the most.

-1. Install dependencies
+1. Install server dependencies
     ```bash
     npm install
     # or